 29 April - 3 May 2019, Washington D.C. area, United States

-The 6th IAA Planetary Defense Conference starting 29 April will discuss Near Earth Object hazards & deflection measures.
+The 6th IAA Planetary Defense Conference discussed Near-Earth Object hazards & deflection measures.

-UNOOSA will present on the latest developments in international cooperation in response to NEO threats.
+UNOOSA presented the latest developments in international cooperation in response to NEO threats.

 See Press release